GlacioHack/geoutils/doc/source/benchmarking_performance.md

 ## Improvements or regressions over time

 The [**GeoUtils benchmark webpage**](https://glaciohack.github.io/geoutils/) provides performance of core functionalities and their changes with commit history.
-It relies on [Airspeed Velocity (ASV)](https://asv.readthedocs.io/) to record reproducible performance measurements for each commit and publish them.
+It relies on [Airspeed Velocity (ASV)](https://asv.readthedocs.io/) to record fixed performance measurements for each commit and publish them.

 ## Comparison across execution modes, engines and GDAL CLI